flibedinsky/iatoolkit/docs/installation_guide.md

 you should add the IATOOLKIT_API_KEY to your .env file

+run: flask populate-sample-db

+this will create sample tables for the company.

 ## 5) Customize your company

 - `companies/my_company/prompts/`: Prompt templates and system instructions
 - `companies/my_company/context/`: Markdown docs used as domain context